NewsGovernmentElections Local

 Potentially the most expensive race in state history is the race to replace Governor Mike DeWine.
 That includes three Republicans: Cincinnati native Vivek Ramaswamy, Casey Putch, and Heather Hill.
 The winner of the primary will go on to face Democrat Amy Acton in the general election this November.

-Click here to find where to cast your early vote based on your county.
+Click here to find where to cast your vote and to see a sample ballot.

 Indiana Voters